QA Smoke Testing in Software - A Complete Guide for 2025

 • Before Major Testing Phases: Before starting more comprehensive testing phases such as regression testing, user acceptance testing (UAT), or performance testing, it's a good practice to perform smoke tests.
 This prevents wasting time on tests if the build is fundamentally broken.

 • Before Manual Testing: If manual testers are involved, they can begin their testing efforts with a smoke test.
-This ensures that they are not spending time on deeper testing if the build is unstable.
+This ensures they are not spending time on deeper testing if the build is unstable.

-• Before Deploying to Staging or Pre-Production: Before promoting a build to staging or pre-production environments, conducting smoke tests helps verify that the build is stable enough for further testing by different teams.
+• Before Deploying to Staging or Pre-production: Before promoting a build to staging or pre-production environments, conducting smoke tests helps verify that the build is stable enough for further testing by different teams.

 • Before Critical Releases: When preparing for critical releases or deployments to production, performing smoke tests is essential.
 It helps prevent major issues from reaching the production environment.